 Do you need help establishing a joint venture vehicle?
 EM Law are experts in establishing joint venture vehicles.
-Our lead corporate lawyers are Barry Doherty, Neil Williamson and Anca Toma-Thomson who have extensive experience in advising clients on a wide range of corporate matters.
+Our lead corporate lawyers are Barry Doherty and Neil Williamson who have extensive experience in advising clients on a wide range of corporate matters.

 A joint venture is a business arrangement whereby a number of parties agree to work together in pursuit of a specific business or project.
 Often, these parties are companies and will have different interests and responsibilities in the joint venture.
 They may, for example, contribute assets, investment or skills and will all be entitled to a share in the revenue that is generated.

 There are many reasons why a party may seek to create a joint venture.
 A party may wish to expand or develop new products or grow returns from existing ones.
 It may also want to tap into another party’s expertise or resources or may wish to share the costs and risks of developing something new.
 Joint ventures have become increasingly popular over the past few years.
 A major reason for this has been the escalating size of transactions and projects, which often require commitments on a scale beyond the resources of individual companies.

 The term joint venture describes a commercial agreement between two or more economically independent entities.
 There is no distinct legal form for a joint venture in the UK so the first choice to make when establishing a joint venture is the type of vehicle you are going to use.
 The law governing the relationships between the parties involved will depend upon the structure chosen.